Powerland Heritage Park

-Powerland Heritage Park, formerly known as Antique Powerland, is a collection of museums and a self-described heritage site for power equipment, such as farm machinery, commercial trucks, trains, construction equipment, and the engines which power them.
-It is located in Brooks, Oregon, United States (near Salem, Oregon), and is operated by the non-profit Antique Powerland Museum Association.
+Powerland Heritage Park, formerly known as Antique Powerland, is a collection of museums and a self-described heritage site for power equipment, such as farm machinery, commercial trucks, trains, trolleys, construction equipment, logging equipment, and the engines which power them.
+It is located in Brooks, Oregon, United States (near Salem, Oregon), and is operated by the non-profit Antique Powerland Museum Association (APMA).
 It was initially established by a group of enthusiasts "dedicated to the preservation, restoration and demonstration of steam powered equipment, antique farm machinery and implements."

 The museum is located on a 62 acre parcel of land just off Interstate 5 in Brooks, and has been in operation (in various forms) since the 1970s.
 Originally, the site was primarily used for "threshing bees", a forerunner to the modern tractor pull, and the remainder of the site committed to farming.
 With the addition of a truck museum and a railroad museum, the entire grounds were dedicated to exhibits; the current structure of Antique Powerland has been in operation since 1996.

-Each summer, Antique Powerland presents the Great Oregon Steam-Up, wherein many of the exhibits are fired up and displayed in an operational state.
+Each summer, Powerland Heritage Park presents the Great Oregon Steam-Up, wherein many of the exhibits are fired up and displayed in an operational state.
 Despite the name, many different types of power equipment are displayed, including steam-powered equipment, diesel-powered equipment, gasoline-powered equipment, and electric-powered equipment.

 Antique Powerland was renamed Powerland Heritage Park in spring 2017.

+Powerland Heritage Park is typically open April thru September, Wednesday through Sunday, 9 am to 4 pm.
+There are many special events throughout the season, mainly on weekends.

 Exhibits and member museums

-Antique Powerland is structured as a collection of museums, some indoor and some outdoor, each operating together on the Antique Powerland site.
+Powerland Heritage Park is structured as a collection of museums, some indoor and some outdoor, each operating together on the Powerland Heritage Park site.
 The various museums focus on different types of equipment, and have different exhibits on display.
-Many of the exhibits are interactive; there are several operating trains on the property which visitors can ride.
+Many of the exhibits are interactive; there are several operating trains and trolleys on the property which visitors can ride.

+The park is operated by the non-profit Antique Powerland Museum Association, which manages the Entrance Welcome Museum, Farmhouse & Heritage Rose Garden, Miller Steam Sawmill, Country Store, Blacksmith Shop, and maintains a tractor collection.

 Member museums, along with the equipment exhibited, include: